kvc0/goodmetrics/README.md

 Good Metrics units of work are more like a trace with only 1 level - and no intermediate filter server.
 Good Metrics can be pre-aggregated on the reporting server as well, to keep row rate very low and dashboards maximally responsive.
-If you can understand what to do with a `map<Name, Dimension|Measurement>` you can understand what to do with Good Metrics.

 # About
 ## General - White box metrics